FlavF/MyBookV1/readme.md

 ---

 <br/>

 ### Use
 ---

 - add a book
 - update a book
 - delete a book
-- book list
+- book list to use to add, update, delete : http://localhost:4040/books/ (TODO)
-- get the booklist via json
+- get the booklist via json : http://localhost:4040/books/list

 ==> (To complete when updates)